Eric C. Conn: Investigation and conviction

 In 2011, The Wall Street Journal exposed Conn's fraud scheme, prompting an investigation by the U.S. Senate Committee on Homeland Security and Governmental Affairs.
 The investigation culminated in a 2013 report that detailed Conn's fraudulent activities and led to criminal charges being filed against him.

 In March 2017, Conn pleaded guilty to one count of theft of government money and one count of payment of gratuities.
 He was placed under house arrest pending sentencing but cut off his electronic monitoring device in June 2017, becoming a fugitive-at-large.
 After six months on the run, Conn was captured in La Ceiba, Honduras and extradited to the United States.
 In September 2018, he was sentenced to 27 years in prison for his role in the fraud scheme.
 He remains in custody at FCI Fort Dix, New Jersey, 40 mi from Philadelphia, Pennsylvania, with a scheduled release date of November 2039.

 In addition, David B. Daugherty pleaded guilty to two counts of accepting illegal gratuities and was sentenced to four years in prison and required to pay restitution of $93 million.
-Daughtery was incarcerated in 2017 and died in prison in 2019, at aged 83.
+Daughtery was incarcerated in 2017 and died in prison in 2019, at age 83.
 As well, the psychologist who accepted bribes in exchange for signing false medical forms, Alfred Bradley Adkins, was convicted of wire fraud, mail fraud, conspiracy to commit fraud, and making false statements, receiving a sentence of 25 years in prison.
 He remains in custody at FCI Ashland, 5 mi outside of Ashland, Kentucky, with a scheduled release date of December 2037.